boscoh/inmembrane/README.markdown

 The rest of the line gives the full name as given in the rest of the identifier line in the FASTA file.
 This is enclosed by quotation marks "" for CSV compatability.

-## Configuration file

-The parameters and locations for the dependencies of _inmembrane_ are held in a file called `inmembrane.config`, which is located in the same directory as the main script.
-The `inmemmbrane.py` script will always look for `inmembrane.config` there.

-If `inmembrane.config` is not found, running `inmembrane.py` with no arguments will generate a default `inmembrane.config`.
-Edit the locations of the binaries in the config file to match your system.
-The options are:

-- the full path location of the binaries for SignalP, LipoP, TMHMM, HMMSEARCH, and MEMSAT.
-- 'organsim' indicates the type of organism - Gram+, Gram- are supported so far
-- 'hmm_profiles_dir': the location of the HMM profiles for peptidoglycan binding motifs for Gram+
--  for HMM, you can set the cutoffs for significance, the E-value 'hmm_evalue_max', and the score 'hmm_score_min'
-- the shortest length of a loop that sticks out of the peptidoglycan layer of a Gram+ bacteria.
-The SurfG+ determined this to be 50 amino acids for terminal loops, and twice that for internal loops, 100
-- 'helix_programs' you can choose which of the transmembrane-helix prediction programs you want to use

 ## Installing dependencies

 As it is the nature of bioinformatic programs that they are changed and updated severely with different versions, and that stable APIs and output formats are the exception rather than the norm.
 It is very important that you have the exact version that we have programmed against.